Bananz0/eGPUae/README.md

 Created to solve the annoying eGPU hot-plug workflow on Windows.

-Inspired by the frustration of opening Device Manager every single time 😅
+Inspired by the frustration of opening Device Manager every single time after a long uni study session

 ---

 ## Star This Repo!

-If this tool saved you time, consider giving it a star! ⭐
+If this tool saved you time, consider giving it a star!

 It helps others discover this solution and motivates further development.